-In a spin-off, an entire cash generating unit of a company with all of its assets is spun-off.
+In a spin-off, an entire cash-generating unit of a company with all of its assets is spun off.

-C. The gain or loss on the sale of a long-lived asset is equal to the sales proceed less the carrying amount of the asset at the time of sale.
+- The gain or loss on the sale of a long-lived asset is equal to the sales proceed less the carrying amount of the asset at the time of sale.

-The correct answer is B.
+The correct answer is A.

-The asset value is reduced, not increased, by the carrying amount of an asset at the time of its retirement or abandonment.
+The asset value is reduced, not increased, by the carrying amount of an asset as at the time of its retirement or abandonment.

-B. A separate line item.
+- A separate line item.